mythz/site/_pages/terms.md

 You agree that ServiceStack, Inc. or third parties own all legal right, title and interest in and to the Software, including any Intellectual Property Rights that subsist in the Software.
 "Intellectual Property Rights" means any and all rights under patent law, copyright law, trade secret law, trademark law, and any and all other proprietary rights.
 ServiceStack, Inc. reserves all rights not expressly granted to you.
 Nothing in this Agreement gives you a right to use the ServiceStack name or any of the ServiceStack trademarks, logos, domain names, and other distinctive brand features.
 Any feedback, comments, or suggestions you may provide regarding ServiceStack or the Software are entirely voluntary and we will be free to use such feedback, comments or suggestions as we see fit and without any obligation to you.

 You may not use the Software for any purpose not expressly permitted by this License Agreement.
-Except to the extent required by applicable third party licenses, you may not: (a) use, modify, and compile source code Software for the purpose of creating Developer Products, or (b) copy, modify, adapt, redistribute, decompile, reverse engineer, disassemble reproduce and distribute Derivative Software as part of a Developer Product, and (c) share the same License Key to Unauthorized Users.
+Except to the extent required by applicable third party licenses, you may not: (a) use, modify, and compile source code Software for the purpose of creating Competing Products, or (b) copy, modify, adapt, redistribute, decompile, reverse engineer, disassemble reproduce and distribute Derivative Software as part of a Competing Product, and (c) share License Keys to Unauthorized Users.

 Use, reproduction and distribution of components of the Software licensed under an open source software license are governed solely by the terms of that open source software license and not this License Agreement.